Vishnukumardev/Billing_app/README.md

-# 📱 Flutter App - Your App Name
+# 📱 Flutter App - Billing App

 This is a Flutter-based mobile application built with Dart.
 It supports both Android and iOS platforms and follows clean architecture with state management (like Riverpod, Bloc, or Provider if used).